Flight-Free-UK/flight_free_uk_website/source/posts_travel/where-do-the-flight-free-uk-team-go-on-holiday.html.markdown

 “I booked this trip just after Christmas 2020 when we were deep in lockdown, so we would have something to look forward to when the summer came around.
 Not only that but my partner is from Germany and has never been to Cornwall, so I had to show him the beautiful coast we have!”

-> ”My partner is from Germany and has never been to Cornwall so I had to show him the beautiful coast we have!”
+> My partner is from Germany and has never been to Cornwall so I had to show him the beautiful coast we have!

 “We didn’t do too much research into the area, so we were very lucky that most areas were easily accessible by public transport.
 We visited the Lost Gardens of Heligan, the Eden Project, St Ives and Charlestown to name just a few.”